 - 1. Unpainted full-depth brick where each brick is placed on the exterior wall during construction, but not including half-depth brick, thin brick, or simulated brick veneers; - 2.
 Stone, including unpainted natural stone, unpainted cast stone with the appearance of natural stone, and unpainted terra cotta; - 3.
-Stucco, including true cement stucco but not EIFS; - 4.
+True hard coat stucco; - 4.
 Concrete block, which must be painted; - 5.
 Split-face block and painted concrete masonry units (CMU); - 6.
 Wood, including natural wood or cement-based artificial wood siding; and - 7.
 Shingles, including wood or cement-based shakes and shingles. - 8.
 No more than two identical materials (including color) may be used on a single building unless the façade is designed to give the appearance of many smaller buildings.